Anne Ruston: Politics

 Ruston became a vice-president of the Liberal Party of Australia (South Australian Division) in 2011.
 In May 2012 she won preselection in third place on the party's Senate ticket for the next federal election, a position seen as "unsafe" due to the candidacy of independent senator Nick Xenophon.
 However, incumbent senator Mary Jo Fisher resigned the following month and Ruston was chosen instead for the resulting casual vacancy, receiving support from the party's moderate faction in what The Australian described as a "factional brawl".
 She was formally appointed by a joint sitting of the Parliament of South Australia on 5 September 2012.

 Ruston was a deputy whip from September 2014 to May 2016.
 She became Assistant Minister for Agriculture and Water Resources in the First Turnbull Ministry in September 2015.
 During the August 2018 Liberal leadership spills, she served as Manager of Government Business in the Senate for five days.
 She was subsequently appointed Assistant Minister for International Development and the Pacific in the First Morrison Ministry.

 Following the 2019 election, Ruston was elevated to the Cabinet and was appointed Minister for Families and Social Services in the Second Morrison Ministry.
 She was additionally reappointed as Manager of Government Business in the Senate.
 In March 2021 she was also made Minister for Women's Safety, a new position.

 Political positions

+Ruston is a member of the Moderate faction of the Liberal Party.

 In 2017, when Cory Bernardi moved a motion to ban sex-selective abortion, Ruston was one of the ten senators who voted in favour.
-The motion was defeated by a vote of 10 – 36.
+The motion was defeated by a vote of 10–36.